nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook shows a list of tags, then prompts for tag to rename, followed by new name of tag, separated by a space
+3. User enters old tag and new tag, separated by a space
+4. AddressBook changes all tags of the current name to the new tag <br>
+Use case ends.

+**Extensions**

+2a.
+The tag list is empty

+> 2a1.
+AddressBook shows an error message <br>
+> Use case ends

+3a.
+The old tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.